AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART12.md

 3. ⚠️ **FTS Rank Normalization:** `fts.FTSRank / 1000.0`
    - Arbitrary scaling factor
    - FTS rank scale varies by content and index
-   - Should normalize to 0-1 based on max rank in result set
+   - MUST normalize to 0-1 based on max rank in result set

 **MEDIUM:**
 4. ⚠️ **Spatial Scoring:** Binary 1.0/0.0 instead of distance-based
    - Within region = 1.0, outside = 0.0
    - No partial scoring for proximity
-   - Could use: `1.0 / (1.0 + STDistance(@region.STCentroid()))`
+   - MUST use: `1.0 / (1.0 + STDistance(@region.STCentroid()))`

 5. ⚠️ **No Zero-Weight Optimization:** Computes all modalities even if weight = 0
    - If @KeywordWeight = 0, skips CONTAINSTABLE (good)
    - But always computes vector scores even if @VectorWeight = 0
-   - Should skip modalities with zero weight
+   - MUST skip modalities with zero weight

 6. ⚠️ **Left Join Performance:** `LEFT JOIN dbo.TenantAtoms ta`
    - If @TenantId IS NULL, LEFT JOIN is unnecessary
-   - Should use conditional logic or INNER JOIN
+   - MUST use conditional logic or INNER JOIN

 7. ⚠️ **Temp Table Cleanup:** `DROP TABLE #FTSResults;` in IF block
    - Good cleanup
    - But if error occurs before DROP, table persists
-   - Should use TRY/FINALLY pattern
+   - MUST use TRY/FINALLY pattern

 **LOW:**
 8. ⚠️ **No Model Filtering:** Vector scoring doesn't filter by ModelId
    - Multiple embeddings per atom = multiple scores
-   - Should filter or aggregate
+   - MUST filter or aggregate

 9. ⚠️ **No Dimension Filtering:** Doesn't filter `ae.Dimension`
-   - May include embeddings with different dimensions
+   - will include embeddings with different dimensions
    - Vector distance will fail if dimensions mismatch

 #### Strengths